 Producing content that's high in quality on a regular basis it hard work to do yourself but there's always the option of engaging a talented copywriter to ease the workload.

-You'll want an SEO copywriter, they understand the importance of keywords, of structure and the use of headings.
+You'll want an SEO copywriter, they understand the importance of keywords, structure, and the use of headings.
 They should also help with a title and meta description.

 Each should be a comprehensive blog post, covering every angle of a topic, reviewing the available options presenting pros and cons, etc and it should be written to satisfy the search intent of the keywords.